blake7689/SearchScraper/README.md

 Search Scrape Explanation
 - When scraping, a captcha will appear.
 Solve the captcha.
 The scraper will check every 5 seconds for captcha completion.
+Window will automatically close when data has been collected.